 - You neglect your own self-care, mental health, nutrition, exercise, sleep or finances.

-Now that you’ve got a firmer grasp of what healthy boundaries look like and signs your boundaries need some work, you may wonder how exactly to set and maintain them.
+Now that you have a clearer idea of what healthy boundaries look like – and signs yours may need work – you may wonder how exactly to set and maintain them.

-Here are 5 steps to help you get started.
+Here are five steps to help you get started.

 Understand that boundaries are set on you and not on others.
 You can’t change others.
 You aren’t responsible for what they do, say or how they even react.
 Since you can’t change others, change yourself.

-Often, personal boundaries are given up gradually—you give a little, then a little bit more, until finally you’re exhausted and upset by how little time and energy you have for yourself.
-“Identifying areas of personal resentment or discomfort that you have been keeping to yourself is a good starting point,” Bartlett said.
+Often, personal boundaries are given up gradually – you give a little, then a little bit more, until finally you’re exhausted and upset by how little time and energy you have for yourself.

 Some questions to ask yourself: